Jury Service for PA Employers and PAs

 Accessibility

-If you are a disabled person, or have accessibility or support requirements, please contact the court on receipt of your citation to discuss what arrangements can be made for you.
+If you are a disabled person, or have accessibility or support requirements, please contact the court when you get your Summons letter to discuss what arrangements can be made for you.

 In most courthouses there will also be access for those with mobility impairments.
-Courtrooms generally are sound-enhanced and some have the Baker Sound Induction Loop (SIL) or Phonic Ear System fitted for the benefit of those with hearing difficulties.
+Courtrooms generally are sound-enhanced and some have an Induction Loop fitted for the benefit of those with hearing difficulties.

 Next steps